-- Ensure that the Treasurer to the Authority (the S151 officer) is responsible for providing appropriate advice on all financial matters, for keeping proper financial records and accounts, and for maintaining an effective system for internal financial control. - Consider the terms and conditions for remuneration of Members and officers and an effective structure for managing the process.
+- Ensure that the Treasurer to the Authority (the S151 officer equivalent, appointed under S73 of Local Government Act 1985) is responsible for providing appropriate advice on all financial matters, for keeping proper financial records and accounts, and for maintaining an effective system for internal financial control. - Consider the terms and conditions for remuneration of Members and officers and an effective structure for managing the process.